 Fang, our parent company prior to this offering and the separation and distribution, is an exempted company with limited liability registered under the laws of the Cayman Islands.
 Since September 2010, Fang has listed Fang ADSs on the New York Stock Exchange under the symbol of "SFUN."
 Fang operates a leading real estate Internet portal in China in terms of the number of page views and visitors to its websites, according to the Frost & Sullivan report.
-Through its websites, Fang provides e-commerce, marketing, listing, financial and other value-added services for China's fast-growing real estate and home furnishing and improvement sectors.
+Through its websites, Fang provides primarily listing, marketing, financial and other value-added services for China's fast-growing real estate and home furnishing and improvement sectors.
 Its user-friendly websites support active online communities and networks of users seeking information on, and other value-added services for, the real estate and home furnishing and improvement sectors in China.

-On , Fang announced its intention to separate into two publicly traded companies: the spun-off business comprising Fang's information and analytics services, promotion services and commercial property online marketplace services, which will be our business, and the retained business that will comprise Fang's remaining operations, which will continue to be operated by Fang.
+On , Fang announced its intention to separate into two publicly traded companies: the spun-off business that will comprise certain portions of Fang's listing and other value-added services, which will be our business, and the retained business that will comprise Fang's remaining operations, which will continue to be operated by Fang.
 On , Fang's board of directors approved, among others, the distribution of % of our issued and outstanding ordinary shares (including Class A ordinary shares represented by ADSs) on an as-converted basis immediately prior to the separation and distribution and this offering to Fang equity holders (including Fang ADS holders) holding Fang ordinary shares or Fang ADSs as of p.m., U.S. Eastern Time, on , the record date.
 The separation and distribution [is conditional upon this offering].